DipayanSaha007/E-Commerce/README.md

 # Step-2:
   In both terminals run "npm install"
 # Step-3:
-  @ In the terminal of "backend" run "node index.js"
-  @ In the terminal of "frontend" run "npm start"
+  In the terminal of "backend" run "node index.js" and In the terminal of "frontend" run "npm start"